CDCgov/cdh-lava-react/readme.md

 - Teraform (cloud deployment)
 - Pip (python)

-The following programming languages are used in the architecture:
+The following programming languages are used in the architecture for the data layer:

 - Spark SQL (primary)
 - Python